 Results will be displayed once the analysis is completed.
 This could take a few minutes.

-SurfFitter implementation of the PRISM model considers the introduction of PRISM-DC parameters \(s, a\) only when statistically justified.
 Additionally, based on the isotherm initial shape SurfFitter discriminates the presence of four phases in the isotherm (S-C-E-G) or only three (C-E-G and S-C-G).
 In any case, the PRISM model fitted parameters allow to extract additional thermodynamic information of the system:

 | Degrees of surface coverage, \(\theta^\beta\) | The ratio of surface area occupied by each phase. |